Banging Toolbox

 Wild Edge SEMS5A cuts up to 15 GA, SS, 5 amp, double-cut metal shears

-- This tool has the highest working-average at 2700 SPM across varying materials, even hardware cloth!
+• This tool comes with the highest working average at 2700 SPM across varying materials, even hardware cloth!

 #11 A light-duty option